plone/documentation/docs/contributing/index.md

 (contributing-plone-packages-label)=

-## Plone core packages
+## Plone packages

-Each Plone core package may have specific policies and guidance.
+Each Plone package may have specific policies and guidance.
 This may include writing tests, developing add-ons, internationalization and localization, logging, and debugging.

-The following is an abridged list of actively developed Plone core packages with links to how to contribute to them.
+The following is an abridged list of actively developed Plone packages with links to how to contribute to them.

 `Products.CMFPlone`
 :   The primary Plone package.